 - If you are a permanent resident, a document that allows residence in the country for more than 4 years.

 It will take at least a couple of hours to go through the application process, so don’t go unless you have lots of time available.
-I recommend bringing someone who can speak Spanish to help you if you can.
+We recommend bringing someone who can speak Spanish to help you if you can.

 You will need to deposit a minimum of 1500 pesos for a regular deposit account, and to avoid paying monthly fees you need to maintain that minimum balance ($5000 pesos for a business account).
 If your balance falls below that number, you will be charged for each action that occurs on your account until the balance returns to above the minimum.